sodapeng/StockSimulator/README.txt

  * start and end date of investiment.
 Stragedy that is going to be used: DCA: Dollar-cost averaging, AR: Automatic
  * rebalancing.
 Time period interval for investment: MONTH: invest once a month, QUARTHER: invest once in four month.
  * A list of stock proportion pairs start with stock symbol, and followed with corresponding proportion.
 Proportion in
  * the list need to be added up to 1.
-If start date is not business day, last Friday will be used as start date.
-Then simulate query can be called.
-(See note 1,2 below)
+If start date is not business day, use the next monday.
- *
+ * Then simulate query can be called.
+(See note 1,2 below) *
  * [-simulate -query date] get the profit of previous simulation, on the certain given query date.
 Query date need to
  * in range of previous investment date range.
 Query is available after simulation runs.
 If query date is not business
- * day, last Friday will be used as query date.
+ * day, use the next monday.
  *
  * [q Exit]: Exit the program.
  *